JeffieMcNeil/ExData_Plotting1/README.md

 In each script, a png file device is opened and the plot(s) are created with the required attributes.
 The file device is then closed and the file is created the working directory.

-# Original ReadMe file provide
+# Original ReadMe file provided
 ## Introduction

 This assignment uses data from